Arizona Behavioral Health Board Criminal Reporting

 - Drug and/or Alcohol Related Offenses

 - Animal Abuse, Cruelty and Related Offenses

-Failure to report a reportable criminal charge within 10 business days is a violation of the Arizona Medical Practice Act and could result in disciplinary action with theArizona Behavioral Health Board or specific related Committee.
+Failure to report a reportable criminal charge within 10 business days is a violation of the Arizona Medical Practice Act and could result in disciplinary action with theArizona Behavioral Health Board or a specific related Committee.

 DUI Criminal History

 Behavioral health professionals, who contact our office frequently ask our attorneys if state law allows abehavioral health professional with a DUI crime or conviction to get a license with theArizona Behavioral Health Board.
 The short answer is yes.
 An ArizonaBehavioral Health Professional DUI will not necessarily prevent abehavioral health professional from obtaining a license or a career in the health field.
 However, the Board (which handles all complaints) has a public policy on their website which covers the details of what circumstancesbehavioral health professionals with a case that resulted in a felony DUI criminal conviction can get a license.

 Disclosing a Criminal Record for an Arizona Applicant

 If a behavioral health professional license applicant is not required to disclose a legal misdemeanor DUI, the Arizona State Board can still have the authority to initiate an investigation based upon the results of a health care fingerprint background check.
 The Board will then contact thebehavioral health professional and initiate an investigation in their practice utilizing the law of Arizona.
 This license investigation determines whether the physician is a danger to the public, has any medical or mental health problems, and whether thebehavioral health professional has rehabilitated in the time since the criminal misdemeanor DUI or DUI charges occurred.
 Simply, the Board wants to know whether the applicant can provide safe medical care with a past criminal case involving alcohol or substance abuse.